-Clipping season is upon us, and many of us are thinking about what clip to give our beloved steeds this year.
+Clipping season is upon us, and many of us are thinking about which clip to give our beloved steeds this year.
 A trace?
 A chaser?
 A hunter?

 While we’d all like our horses to come out looking like the illustrations in the BHS manual, sometimes things don’t quite go according to plan.